-Harvard University’s Graduate School of Design (GSD) and John A. Paulson School of Engineering and Applied Sciences (SEAS) have launched a collaborative Master in Design Engineering (MDE) degree program, to begin in Fall 2016.
+Harvard University’s Graduate School of Design (GSD) and John A. Paulson School of Engineering and Applied Sciences (SEAS) launched the collaborative Master in Design Engineering (MDE) degree program in Fall 2016.

 Our world faces increasingly complicated, often unpredictable issues of consequence to human lives and environments, including rapid urbanization, ecological changes, and sociocultural dynamics.
 Successful innovation and visionary leadership require a broad understanding of the relationships between technology and people, and the MDE program seeks to foster and develop graduates who will be able to address and tackle major challenges facing society with transformative, multidisciplinary solutions.

 The two-year, four-term MDE program offers students the skills and knowledge to take a collaborative, innovative approach to technically deep, complex, multi-scale, and open-ended problems.
 The interdisciplinary curriculum, shaped by the faculties of the GSD and SEAS and combining the intellectual resources of both schools, encompasses engineering and design as well as economics, business, government regulation and policy, and sociology.
 Students take the equivalent of four courses per semester over two years, including a series of seminars and guest lectures by prominent innovators, designers, business leaders, and government officials.
 During the second year, students will select and complete a design project.
 The pedagogical model is driven by the idea of a cohort, and instruction will emphasize team-based problem solving.